Anomalous Hall conductivity and quantum friction: KUBO FORMULA RESULTS

 For crystals with substitutional impurities the ensemble averaging $\langle \cdots \rangle_{\rm av}$ represents averaging over impurity configuration.
 Generally it is a complicated problem \cite{Levin} which can be simplified by neglecting vertex corrections allowing to replace averaged product of resolvents $G(z)$ by product of their averaged operators

 where $z$ is the complex energy variable.
 It has the full crystal symmetry independently on the character of the scattering events, asymmetric scattering is not an exception.
-Note that this property has been ignored in description of skew scattering effects.
 Effective Hamiltonian $H_{\rm eff}(z)$ is non-Hermitian and energy dependent but it is analytic in both complex half-planes, $H_{\rm eff}(z^{\ast}) \, = \, H_{\rm eff}^{+}(z)$.
 Its standard form reads

 where $H_0=\langle H \rangle_{\rm av}$ represents virtual crystal and $\Sigma(z)$ is the energy dependent self-energy determined by the coherent potential approach \cite{CPA}, as the best known theory to estimate effect of alloying.